Infection in Nose After Rhinoplasty: Signs & TreatmentsFacial Plastic Surgery

 Taking antibiotics for nose infection after rhinoplasty

 After rhinoplasty, your plastic surgeon prescribes oral or intravascular antibiotics, all of which must be taken on time.
-Many people stop taking their medicines after one or two days, assuming that they don't have a problem or serious infection, while the chance of infection in stitches is very high right after a nose job.
+Many people stop taking their medicines after one or two days, assuming they don't have a problem or serious infection, while the chance of infection in stitches is very high right after a nose job.
 So, take a full course of antibiotics to prevent or treat infection after the surgery.

 Bad Smell in Nose after Rhinoplasty